-The purpose of this Local Control Accountability Plan (LCAP) is to effectively meet the ESSA Requirements in alignment with the LCAP and other federal, state and local programs.
 The plans included in the LCAP address these requirements compliant to include redefining and focusing on three goals: 1.)
-Fort Sage students will have access to a broad course of study emphasizing Common Core State Standards (CCSS) and will be taught by fully credentialed, appropriately assigned staff.
-All curriculum will be aligned to CCSS.
-Fort Sage Unified will provide all students a clean, safe and pleasing environment in which to learn; 2.)
-Fort Sage Unified will provide all students a safe and accepting environment in which to learn, and will encourage parents and teachers to actively collaborate in students' course selection and instructional platforms; and, 3.)
+Fort Sage students will have access to a broad course of study emphasizing California State Standards and will be taught by fully credentialed,

+- 2.)
+Fort Sage Unified will provide all students a safe and accepting environment in which to learn, and will encourage parents and teachers to actively collaborate in students' course selection and instructional platforms; and, - 3.)
 Fort Sage Unified will continue to provide all students with a rigorous and challenging education, instructional assistance, and tools necessary for college and career readiness.
 Through analysis of our state and local data and input from staff and educational partners, we identified our focus areas to be addressed to achieve our vision.
-Based on this process, the actions and services in the LCAP fell into the following areas of influence:

-1. Provide services/opportunities for under performing students, targeting assistance to low-income, English learners and foster youth, Special Education and to meet/exceed grade level standards.

-2. Align staff development to standards, improve student outcomes, current professional needs, and support students for college/career readiness.

-3. Address Chronic absenteeism and excessive suspensions by improving school climate and providing resources to reduce the barriers contributing to these factors.
+Based on this process, the actions and services in the LCAP fell into the following areas of influence: - 1.
+Provide services/opportunities for under performing students, targeting assistance to low-income, English learners and foster youth, Special Education and to meet/exceed grade level standards. - 2.
+Align staff development to standards, improve student outcomes, current professional needs, and support students for college/career readiness with the assistance from the Lassen County office of Education. - 3.
+Address Chronic absenteeism and excessive suspensions by improving school climate and providing resources to reduce the barriers contributing to these factors.
 Continuously find innovative ways to increase parent involvement districtwide in support of school goals.
 By addressing these focus areas the District will increase achievement for all students, in all content areas.

-4. Improve academics by reducing the amount of D's and F's.
-We have implemented Saturday school to help with this goal and to help bridge the loss of learning gap from COVID.

-5. Reinstate rewards programs for attendance and behavior.

-The identification of the process for evaluating and monitoring the implementation of the LCAP and the progress toward accomplishing the established goals will include discussing the actions and services with the use of supplemental funds at each school level through the School Site Council which may include parents of English Learners.
 The School Site Councils at each school will meet a minimum of four times per year to inform the process.
 Parents, classified staff, certificated staff, and an administrator will make up the council.
 The number of parents will exceed or be equal to the number of total staff members.
 The council will discuss academic performance, supplemental services and areas to make improvements.
 The teachers, staff, students, and parents also participate in an annual survey which provides feedback on the goals and services.
 The teachers, staff, and administrators actively participate in the decision making process throughout the year and during LCAP workshops.
 The decisions will take into account the needs of each school based on student achievement data to include SBAC, ELPAC, NWEA MAP, cumulative assessments, attendance and student demographic data to include the significant subgroups of Hispanic, Black, white, SED students, and SWD.
 This student achievement data and student demographic data will be used as a basis for making decisions about the use of supplemental federal funds and the development of policies on basic core services.

 Each goal includes actions and services that address the needs of all students and significant subgroups which include evidence-based strategies that provide opportunities for all children, methods and instructional strategies, and particular focus on students at risk of not meeting the State academic standards.
 The LCAP 2022-24 was developed with input from key educational partners including parents/guardians, staff, teachers, administrator, and community members.
 The educational partners agreed that FSUSD continue the previous goals in order to address the specific areas where growth is needed.
-The goals also address the eight State priorities, which are: 1) Basic Services, 2) Implementation of State Standards, 3) Parent Involvement, 4) Pupil Achievement, 5) Pupil Engagement, 6) School Climate, 7) Course Access, and 8) Other Pupil Outcomes.
+The goals also address the eight State priorities, which are: 1) Basic Services, 2) Implementation of State Standards, 3) Parent Involvement, 4) Pupil Achievement,5) Pupil Engagement, 6) School Climate, 7) Course Access, and 8) Other Pupil Outcomes.